The average size of a dagger knife is about 10 inches, which is the perfect size for maximum power and control.

 It depends on the country.
 Generally, a dagger is legal if used for utility or sporting purposes only.
 However, in some countries, such as the United States, daggers with a blade length of over six inches are considered illegal "weapons."

-A tactical dagger knife is an excellent choice for self-defense because it is small enough to conceal and has a sharp blade that can damage severely if used in an attack.
+A dagger knife is an excellent choice for self-defense because it is small enough to conceal and has a sharp blade that can damage severely if used in an attack.
 Make sure you check your local laws to see if carrying a tactical dagger knife is legal in your area before you purchase one.

 What Kind of Weapon is a Double-Edged Dagger?